-One of my favorite activities is giving guests farm tours in a Polaris, an off-road vehicle which seats six.
-I show them how to access the river and the best fishing spots, the many fossils in the wide limestone banks; the animals and their feed with instructions on feeding them, hiking areas.
+One of my favorite activities on the farm is giving guests farm tours in a Polaris, an off-road vehicle which seats six.
+I show guests how to access the river and the best fishing spots, the many fossils in the wide limestone banks; the animals and their feed with instructions on feeding them, and hiking areas.

-During the tour they learn a little of the history of the farm and family, about the wildlife and birds that also live on the farm, and about many of the edible plants growing on the farm.
+The tours are fun, but educational at the same time.
+During the tour guests learn a little of the history of the farm and family; about the animals and crops raised on the farm; about the wildlife and birds that also live on the farm; and about many of the edible plants growing on the farm.

-There are notebooks in each home with the history of the farm, how it was built, and of my parents.
-Guests tell me they really enjoy reading and learning about the farm – it makes it more than just a place with a bed!
+There are notebooks in each home with the history of the farm, how the homes were built, and of my parents.
+Guests tell me they really enjoy reading and learning about the farm – it makes it very special, and much more than just a place with a bed!

 After I retired from a career in the insurance field I wanted to give back to my community.
 For 15 years I ran a cooking program at my church where we prepared and delivered meals once a week to our sick, shut-ins, or anyone in need, including many homeless folks.